 Being influential and being An Influential Person is a SHARP double edged sword.
 You cause people to make a change in their life.
 You get them to lose weight, get a great mentor, invest their portfolio, help them with a problem, their cool project or even listening to a problem they have at work and offering ideas..
-Get them to get better grades…
+Cause them to get better grades…

 Your first reaction is “wow they will be grateful!”

-But there are times when the emotion of the moment is different.
+And of course there are times when the emotion of the moment is different.

 This is part of the reason why people can both “love” and “hate” other people so easily.
 Love and hate don’t operate on opposite sides of the same continuum.
 They are two mostly unrelated emotions and evaluations.

 When you persuade someone who weighs 325 pounds to lose weight and then they set out to do so, that person will experience a wide variety of feelings about the process, the result, you and other people.

 They will also have diverse feelings about their own decision and their own behavior.

 They are going to have a wide variety of feelings toward you for being the person who convinced them (in this case) to lose weight.
 Some of that glob of emotion will include feelings of resentment, hostility, disgust and on and on.
 Sound wild?

 You can “help” people; and from research we know that when Person A helps Person B, quite often it is predictable that Person B will have feelings of resentment toward Person A. Gratitude will often be there as well… at the same time.